German Historical Institute London

 Monographs and Edited Volumes

-with Geetha B. Nambissan, Nandini Manjrekar and Shivali Tukdeo, Shifting Landscapes: Education and Urban Transformations in India [Manuscript submitted for Publication by Sage Open Access Series for MWF/ICAS:MP India, forthcoming 2024]
+with Geetha B. Nambissan, Nandini Manjrekar and Shivali Tukdeo, Shifting Landscapes: Education and Urban Transformations in India [Final manuscript submitted for publication in MWF/ICAS:MP series with Cambridge University Press, forthcoming 2024]

 with Daud Ali (eds.), Knowledge Production, Pedagogy, and Institutions in Colonial India (New York, 2011)